|Quick Facts: Delivery Truck Drivers and Driver/Sales Workers|

 Delivery truck drivers and driver/sales workers pick up, transport, and drop off packages and small shipments within a local region or urban area.

 Delivery truck drivers and driver/sales workers have a physically demanding job.
-Driving a truck for long periods of time can be tiring.
+Driving a truck for long periods can be tiring.
 When loading and unloading cargo, drivers do a lot of lifting, carrying, and walking.